mllewis/xtSamp/README.md

-Replication of Xu and Tenenbaum (2007b) (Lewis & Frank, under review)
+Replication of Xu and Tenenbaum, 2007b (Lewis & Frank, under review)
 -----

 Analysis, data, stimuli, and writeup.